- Telephone Numbers

 ILL Request Assistance

 Inter-library loans can supply many of the journal articles and books needed for your research.
 Faculty inter-library loan service is available via internet, phone or email.
 Please see the Inter-Library Loan page for general information on inter-library loan.
-Please contact Jacob Hurst at extension 2335 with additional questions.
+Please contact John O’Donnell at extension 2339 with additional questions.

 Research Assistant Instruction

 Faculty utilizing student research assistants should refer them to the library for training and assistance, as instruction in interdisciplinary sources, as well as foreign and international law, may be particularly helpful to upper division law students.
-Please contact Courtney Segota at extension 2339 to make training arrangements.
+Please contact John O’Donnell at extension 2339 to make training arrangements.

-Web Course Set-Up and Modification (TWEN and Blackboard)
+Web Course Set-Up and Modification (TWEN and Lexis Classroom)

-Lexis and Westlaw web course setup is provided by Jacob Hurst, the Faculty Services Librarian.
-TWEN and Blackboard are equally supported by the Law Library.
-Please provide a syllabus and password information for the initial set-up.
+Lexis and Westlaw web course assistance is provided by John O’Donnell, the Faculty Services Librarian.
+TWEN and Lexis Classroom are equally supported by the Law Library.
+Please provide a syllabus, password information, and other basic course information for the initial set-up.

 Faculty may borrow most items from the Law Library.
 See the Circulation Loan Policy for more information.
 Items from the Main Library may also be borrowed.